tobyl/mad402-evals/case-study.md

 Your goal for the case study will be to research existing apps and prior art for the fictional app we will be building called SPENDR.

+I recommend thinking about the case study in terms of "what research, thinking or evaluation would help me best in the wireframe phase".
+For example, you might consider:

+- Data (what data might be displayed in various areas of the app and how)
+- Actions (what can a user actually "do" in the app? what actions might we allow them to take, what actions shouldn't they be able to take?
+Why?)
+- Transaction types (what financial transactions require which types of data and interactions?
+For example, to send money to someone, we need at least their name and contact information, the amount to send and the source to send from)
+- Specific UI paradigms (which UI paradigms work well for finance apps? or for specific transactions, such as sending or receiving money?)

 ## Deliverables

 - Screenshots from around 2 or 3 existing finance apps (from Dribbble, real-world apps or around the web) that will serve as the design inspiration for what you eventually build.